psyinfra/prometheus-raritan-pdu-exporter/README.md

 # Prometheus Raritan PDU Exporter
 Python-based Raritan PDU exporter for [prometheus.io](https://prometheus.io/).

-This exporter uses the Raritan json-rpc API to find inlet sensors, outlet sensors, and devices to expose their readings to the Prometheus monitoring system.
+This exporter uses the Raritan JSON-RPC API to find inlet, outlet, pole, and device sensors to expose their readings to the Prometheus monitoring system.

-We have purposely opted not to use the Raritan PDU Python API since direct calls to the json-rpc API are very straight-forward.
+We have purposely opted not to use the Raritan PDU Python API since direct calls to the JSON-RPC API are very straight-forward.
 Furthermore, only a handful of methods are used (`getInlets`, `getOutlets`, `getMetaData`, `getDeviceSlots`, `getDevice`, `getReading` and `getState`) on the `/bulk` endpoint, ignoring most of the methods included in the Python API.
 As a result